tagohd/mono/Characters/James Redawić/James's Excuse.md

 aq:: Why doesn't James just get the Artifacts himself?
 ---
 # Why doesn't James just get the Artifacts himself?
-Sudosays:: This has kind of devolved more into a discussion about magic than about the original question.
-So, are we going with that he's a paraplegic or what?
-Lunsays:: Agreed, I think we can move some of this to the Magic page.
-Also, I wrote a part that's _actually a possible answer to the original question_!
-See below for more!! sudoMajor:: Moved like half of this document into [[Magic]]

 ![[uhhh.jpg]]

 >[!idea] What if he's paraplegic?